mdn/content/files/en-us/web/css/@scroll-timeline/index.md

     - `selector("id-selector")`

-      - : the scroll container identified by an element's id.
+      - : The scroll container identified by an element's id.

     - `none`
-      - : no scroll container specified.
+      - : No scroll container specified.

 - `orientation`